The Real Meaning of 5 U2 Song Lyrics

 Zooropa is a really crazy song that opens the album of the same name.
 Some fans have been confused by the lyrics of the song - they seem so mumble jumbled and make no sense.
 The real meaning of the song can be determined when you realise the lyrics are a hodge podge of slogans from famous brands.
 Zooropa's lyrics have a running theme of irony, tying in the "media overload" themes of the Zoo TV Tour into the context of a post-Berlin Wall Europe.

-The song's lyrics touch on how modern technology can unite people as well as separates them from each other.
+The song's lyrics touch on how modern technology can unite people as well as separate them from each other.

 Want more? check out U2 lyrics that explore Jesus, Yahweh and The Good Book.